Asian diasporas in France: Armenians

+Azerbaijanis

 Cambodians

-The population of ethnic Khmers in France as of 2020 is estimated to be about 500,000, making the community one of the largest in the Cambodian diaspora.
+The population of ethnic Khmers in France is estimated to be about 80,000 as of 2020, making the community one of the largest in the Cambodian diaspora.
 The Cambodian population in France has had a presence in the country dating to well before the Vietnam War and subsequent Indochina refugee crisis, unlike counterpart communities in North America and Australia.

 Early Cambodian immigration to France began in the latter half of the 19th century, when Cambodia became a French protectorate.
 The first migrants largely consisted of students and workers belonging to the country's elite class.
 While most Cambodians arrived as refugees as a result of Indochina's heavy turmoil during the latter half of the 20th century, their large-scale arrival was later than other Indochinese immigrants.
 Although a few Cambodians were able to flee from the Khmer Rouge takeover in 1975 with French assistance, a much larger influx arrived in the 1980s following the regime collapse and end of the Cambodian genocide.